sdattri/MIDAS-Status/README.md

    `https://YOUR-ORG.github.io/YOUR-REPO/`.

-3. **Point the health checks at real MIDAS endpoints** Edit `scripts/check-status.mjs` and replace the three placeholder `url` values with real MIDAS endpoints you want monitored (e.g. a lightweight public GET route for the API, a `/jobs` check, and your docs URL).
+3. **Point the health checks at real MIDAS endpoints** Edit `scripts/check-status.mjs` and replace the two placeholder `url` values with real MIDAS endpoints you want monitored (a lightweight public GET route for the API, and your docs URL).

 4. **Turn on the scheduled check**
    The workflow at `.github/workflows/check-status.yml` runs every 5 minutes